Session 1 - Module A: Advanced Agent Patterns¶

 🗂️ File: src/session1/react_agent.py

-Complex tasks require breaking down into manageable steps with proper execution order and dependency handling:
+Complex data processing tasks require breaking down into manageable steps with proper execution order and dependency handling:

 from typing import List, Dict, Optional